Lee Goldberg: Film and television

-His subsequent writing and producing credits include Murphy's Law, SeaQuest DSV, The Cosby Mysteries, and Monk, among others.
-He is perhaps best known for his stint as supervising producer and executive producer of the long-running series Diagnosis Murder starring Dick Van Dyke as a doctor who solves crimes.
+His subsequent writing and producing credits include Murphy's Law, SeaQuest DSV, The Cosby Mysteries, and Monk.
+He is perhaps best known for his stint as supervising producer and executive producer of Diagnosis Murder starring Dick Van Dyke.

 In 2007, Goldberg wrote and produced the pilot for a German television program, Fast Track: No Limits. which aired on television in some countries and was released as a theatrical film in others.

 In 2010, he wrote and directed the short film Remaindered, based on his short story for Ellery Queen's Mystery Magazine, on location in Kentucky.
 He wrote and directed the sequel, Bumsicle, in 2012.

 In 2019, he co-wrote and co-created with Robin Bernheim the Hallmark Movies & Mysteries telefilm series Mystery 101 starring Jill Wagner and Kristofer Polaha.

 Goldberg at the 2022 Left Coast Crime conference.

 In April 2021, Constantin Films announced that they will be producing a feature film version his novel The Walk based on his screenplay adaptation.